nandtotetris/computer-visualizer/README.md

 ### Slack & Pull Requests

-We have a dedicated Slack channel for posting PRs: #engineering-prs.
+We have a dedicated Slack channel for posting PRs: #nand2tetris-prs.
 Every PR should be posted in this channel, allowing for others to know that you have work that needs review.
 Communicating updates about the PR will happen in a thread attached to the original Slack message for the PR.

 The process for posting a PR in Slack is:

-- Post your PR in #engineering-prs
+- Post your PR in #nand2tetris-prs
 - If you are the developer reviewing the PR, start a thread, saying: `@<developer_who_made_PR> reviewing`
 - If the PR needs to be pushed back, the developer reviewing responds in the thread with: `pushing back to In Progress @<developer_who_made_PR>`.
 - If all comments have been addressed, the developer responds in the thread with: `@<developer_who_made_the_comment> all comments have been addressed.
 Pushing back to Needs Review`